 Required Vote.
 Messrs.
-Dakos, Hellerman, Walden and Harris must each be elected by a plurality (i.e., a simple majority of the votes cast at the Meeting) of the votes cast by the Common Stockholders and Preferred Stockholders, voting together as a single class, present in person or represented by proxy at the Meeting, provided a quorum is present.
-Messrs.
-Goldstein and Lunder must each be elected by a plurality (i.e., a simple majority of the votes cast at the Meeting) of the votes cast by the Preferred Stockholders, voting as a separate class, present in person or represented by proxy at the Meeting, provided a quorum is present.
+Dakos, Goldstein, Lunder, Hellerman, Walden and Harris must each be elected by a plurality (i.e., a simple majority of the votes cast at the Meeting) of the votes cast by Stockholders, present in person or represented by proxy at the Meeting, provided a quorum is present.
 Abstentions and broker non-votes will be counted as shares present for quorum purposes, but otherwise will have no effect on the plurality vote required for each Director.